 My advice depends on your playgroup situation.
 If you have been introduced to this game by friends that already own it and you just want to be able to play multiplayer with them, then I’d say identify your favorite hero (assuming it’s not one from the Core set) and buy just that pack, and possibly a second pack containing the aspect you most want to play if it wasn’t already included with your hero.
 If you are someone who enjoys deck building, I would then buy another pack of the same aspect to give you more options.

 If you are playing solo, hoping to start your own group, really want to play a Core Set hero, or want to experience deck building across all the available aspects, then you are you going to want to start with a Core Set.
 From there I would continue as above, identifying heroes and aspects that interest you and seeking them out.
 One or two Hero Packs should be enough to have a good player deck.
-If you are also trying to build your own collection of scenarios, the best first or second purchase right now is The Green Goblin.
+If you are also trying to build your own collection of scenarios, the best first or second purchase right now is The Rise of Red Skull, unless you want to spend a little less in which case go with The Green Goblin.
 If it is ever possible in the future to obtain the Standard and Expert modular sets (necessary for most scenarios) outside of the Core Set, I will note that here.
 Currently it is not, but you can play against The Wrecking Crew without any encounter cards from the Core Set.

 This may also be the best LCG Core Set product that FFG offers in that you can get away with just one copy and the contained scenarios are all worth your time.
 You will have a play-set of every card, so the only time you would potentially want more than one Core Set is if you’re determined to keep multiple decks built at once that share the same aspect or have multiple decks that want multiple copies of the same Basic cards.
 It is likely that many of these cards will be reprinted in Hero Packs so, if you can remain patient, even these situations may eventually go away for players with complete collections.
 As for the scenarios, other FFG co-op LCGs have made a tradition of the core set containing 3 scenarios with the first being a basic tutorial, the second showing off what the game can do, and the third being frustratingly difficult to the point it makes people quit the game.
 Thankfully, Marvel Champions keeps the good parts of that formula and gets rid of the bad parts.
 Rhino is very simple but the difficulty and flavor can be modified via modular encounter sets, Klaw is a fantastic scenario that can be dramatically altered by the minions that you include, and Ultron is difficult but hopefully won’t make you rage-quit like the corresponding Escape from Dol Guldur in Lord of the Rings or The Devourer Below in Arkham Horror.
 I expect to find myself revisiting all three Core Set villains in the future, especially as new modular sets are released.